Regulations and procedures

 - The Deputy Headmaster is to be appointed by the Headmaster and in the Headmaster's absence the Deputy Headmaster assumes the duties of the Headmaster as described in these Regulations and Procedures.

-- A Business Manager is to be appointed by the Board.
+- A Chief Operating Officer is to be appointed by the Board.

 2 Meetings of the Board